BEFORE you decide to have your 1st waxing treatment

 (before you come for your treatment)

-* Trim your hair to 1/4 - 1/2 an inch before treatment.
+* Hair is best waxed at about 1/4 - 1/2 an inch.
 It will make your experience more comfortable.
+But it depends also on your pain threshold.

-If in any doubt though, it is better to leave longer than too short.
+If in any doubt though, it is better to leave longer than too short, so the wax has something to grab.

 * If you are going on holiday or a special occasion, I recommend that you have your treatment 2 or 3 days before, so your skin has time to settle down.
 You cannot go sunbathing whilst your skin is tender from a waxing treatment.